not an image

 For 55+ homebuyers who want a mix of cultural attractions, natural beauty, and a relatively low cost of living, Tennessee continues to be a popular destination for active adult living.

-Infographic of the median listing price in 55+ communities in large markets in Tennessee.
+Infographic of the May 2026 median listing price in 55+ communities in large markets in Tennessee.

 Texas

-Infographic of the median listing price in 55+ communities in large markets in Texas.
+Infographic of the May 2026 median listing price in 55+ communities in large markets in Texas.

 Utah

 Homebuyers drawn to Utah often value the state’s outdoor recreation and scenic mountain settings.
 The Salt Lake City area offers access to cultural attractions, professional sports, and a wide range of shopping and dining options, along with nearby ski resorts and mountain trails.
-The Mesquite–St. George area is known for its warm desert climate, scenic red rock landscapes, and opportunities for golf, hiking, and other outdoor activities.

-Infographic of the median listing price in 55+ communities in large markets in Utah.
+Infographic of the May 2026 median listing price in 55+ communities in large markets in Utah.

 Virginia

 Active adult homebuyers considering Virginia will find consistent pricing across several of the state’s most popular regions.
-The Washington, D.C.–Baltimore area has a median listing price of $582,500 for homes in 55+ communities, while the nearby Williamsburg area comes in at $580,000.
-Other markets show slightly lower prices, including the CharlottesvilleHarrisonburg area, the NorfolkVirginia Beach area, the Richmond area, and the Fredericksburg area.
+The Williamsburg area comes in at $679,900 for homes in 55+ communities.
+Other markets show slightly lower prices, including the CharlottesvilleHarrisonburgNorfolkVirginia BeachRichmond, and Fredericksburg areas.
 Although some of these market regions extend across Virginia.
 Maryland, and Washington, D.C., the figures above reflect median listing prices for communities located in Virginia.

-For 55+ homebuyers, the Washington, D.C. region provides access to world-class museums, historic landmarks, and major health care systems.
+For 55+ homebuyers, the Washington, D.C. region offers access to world-class museums, historic landmarks, and major health care systems.
 Coastal areas such as Norfolk and Virginia Beach offer beachside recreation, while places like Charlottesville and Harrisonburg sit near the Blue Ridge Mountains and Shenandoah National Park.

 For buyers seeking a mix of historic towns, scenic landscapes, and access to major metro amenities, Virginia remains an appealing option for active adult living.

-Infographic of the median listing price in 55+ communities in large markets in Virginia.
+Infographic of the May 2026 median listing price in 55+ communities in large markets in Virginia.

 Washington